Q&A – FAQ

 3. By the end of the academic year, I will get my master degree and would like to apply for a Ph.D Chateaubriand fellowship.
 Am I eligible?

 4. I applied last year for a Chateaubriand fellowship but was not selected.
 Can I apply to your program again?

 Yes, as far as you can provide an up-to-date invitation letter, up-to-date project descrition and up-to-date CV (incuding the list of publications) + 2 new recommendations letters with the date of today.

-5. I am a Ph.D. candidate in management.
+5. I am not an Israeli citizen but live in Israel.
 Can I apply to your program ?

 6. Is there an age limit to apply to the fellowships?

 For PhD students, up to 35 years old *

 * PLEASE PAY ATTENTION THAT THE AGE CALCULATION IS DONE ON OCTOBER 1st, 2018, which is the date of departure to France.

 7. I am married and I have children.
 Can I apply to your program?

 Yes, every Ph.D. student or scientist is welcomed to apply.

 8. I have a dual citizenship.
 Am I allowed to apply for the Chateaubriand fellowships?